 Crop & Pest Report

-Maps detailing precipitation, temperature, and departure from normal corn and wheat accumulated growing degree days.
+Maps detailing corn accumulated daily growing days, percent normal rainfall, departure from normal average air temperature, and accumulated wheat growing degree days.

 This year’s event will have two parts: a one-hour tour beginning at 3:15 p.m. and the main tour at 4:30.

 Information from the Southwest region of North Dakota

 Information from the South Central region of North Dakota.

 Information from the Northeast region of North Dakota.

 With some of last year's grain crop still in storage and a bumper crop expected this year, the demand for grain storage is high.

 Wheat has been harvested and sugarbeet farmers are participating in the preharvest campaign.
 And corn and soybean harvest will be right around the corner.

 Iron-deficiency chlorosis (IDC) in soybean was a major problem early during the 2015 growing season in eastern North Dakota and northwestern Minnesota.